Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 Ian’s instinct was to brood in his room.
 Work kept him from doing that.
 He had a ship to run, and a crew to look after.
 Because there was *no* fucking resting now, not when they had less than a handful of years to try and save as many lives as they possibly could.

 Nobody knew what to do yet.
-Everything was classified of course, something like this had to be managed---and there had already been warning orders about that precise problem…
+Everything was classified of course, something like this had to be managed - and there had already been warning orders about that precise problem…

 But he knew good and damn well the news would leak quickly.